What you need to know

 - Complete a Double Major Application and ask your faculty advisor to sign it.

-- Review your application and academic plan with an administrator or advisor from the second department and obtain their signature, if required.
+- Review your application and academic plan with an administrator or advisor from your proposed second major and obtain their signature.

 - To make changes to your double major, visit Changing a Major.

 For applications including Course 2, 2-A, or 2-OE:

 - Your application must be signed by the Mechanical Engineering undergraduate officer whether Course 2 is the primary or secondary major.